Tell Congress: Reverse the Stop Work Order on Foreign Aid

 The Belgian theologian, Joseph Comblin, in his book, The Meaning of Mission, wrote, and I’m paraphrasing here, “If the Gospels do not cause raised eyebrows, then chances are the Gospels are being compromised.”
 Is there a Gospel text more uncomfortable, more eyebrow-raising, than today’s Gospel from Mark?
 Especially for Christians living in a rich country…

-Susan Gunn, director of the Maryknoll Office for Global Concerns shares the need for debt relief to developing countries and the impact the United States elections can have on the issue.
+Susan Gunn, director of the Maryknoll Office for Global Concerns shared the need for debt relief to developing countries and the impact the United States elections can have on the issue.
 This webinar was recorded on Wednesday, October 16, as part of our webinar series in anticipation of the United States elections on November 5,…

 September 2024 Maryknoll Office for Global Concerns joined 23 other organizations in a policy brief on biodiversity: Protecting the Human Rights of Indigenous Peoples and Local Communities to Halt Biodiversity Loss.
 The policy brief notes the importance of addressing biodiversity loss while also emphasizing the role of Indigenous peoples’ and local communities’ knowledge in protecting…